 - Extended body – Enter the notification content that displays in extended view.

 - Extended icon – Upload the icon image or select URL to enter the icon image link.

 Use the Advanced options section to include instructional parameters with your notification or to select an alert sound.
-Select to expand the Advanced options section.

 To send instructional parameters to your app when you send the push notification, define custom key/value groups or pairs.
 For example, you might want to direct the user straight to the store (instead of the default start screen) when they open your app from the push notification.
 Alternatively, you might want tracking parameters to be passed from the push notification for use by your internal or external tracking systems.